For Illustrators Who Want to Know About Children’s Book Publishing

 I get asked pretty frequently for information about how to be a children’s illustrator, or how book publishing works.
 I’ve compiled the most basic beginning info to share (which you can see, is a lot!) for anyone who’s looking for it.
 This is based on my personal knowledge and experience, but there are a lot of ways to skin the cat of book publishing, so see this as starter info.

 *Note* The following information relates to traditional publishing.
-Self-publishing is another topic, (once of which I haven’t any expertise on), but you can get some intro information for that here at: https://underdown.org/self-publishing.htm
+Self-publishing is another topic, (one of which I haven’t any expertise or advice on), but you can get some intro information for that here for free at: https://underdown.org/self-publishing.htm

 HOW DO ILLUSTRATORS AND WRITERS WORK WITH PUBLISHERS?